wszhdshys/FnckSQL/README.md

 </p>

 ## Introduction
 **KiteSQL** is a lightweight embedded database inspired by **MyRocks** and **SQLite** and completely coded in Rust.
-It aims to provide a more user-friendly, lightweight, and low-loss RDBMS for Rust programming so that the APP does not rely on other complex components. can perform complex relational data operations
+It aims to provide a more user-friendly, lightweight, and low-loss RDBMS for Rust programming so that the APP does not rely on other complex components.
+It can perform complex relational data operations.

 ## Key Features
 - A lightweight embedded SQL database fully rewritten in Rust